 Culture of urine or urethral swabs from men

-Trichomoniasis is suspected in women with vaginitis, in men with urethritis, and in their sex partners.
-Suspicion is high if symptoms persist after patients have been evaluated and treated for other infections such as gonorrhea Gonorrhea Gonorrhea is caused by the bacteria Neisseria gonorrhoeae.
-It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent... read more and chlamydial, mycoplasmal, and ureaplasmal infections Chlamydial, Mycoplasmal, and Ureaplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis not due to gonorrhea are caused predominantly by chlamydiae and infrequently by mycoplasmas or Ureaplasma sp.
+Trichomoniasis should be suspected in women with vaginitis, in men with urethritis, and in their sex partners.
+Suspicion is high if symptoms persist after patients have been evaluated and treated for other infections such as gonorrhea Gonorrhea Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
+It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent... read more and chlamydia infections Chlamydia and Mycoplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis (that are not due to gonorrhea) are caused predominantly by chlamydiae and less frequently by mycoplasmas.
 Chlamydiae... read more .

-As with diagnosis of any STI, patients with trichomoniasis should be tested to exclude other common STIs such as gonorrhea and chlamydial infection.
+As with diagnosis of any STI, patients with trichomoniasis should be tested to exclude other common STIs such as gonorrhea and chlamydia.

 Treatment of Trichomoniasis